junxit/us-congress-bills-111/bill.md

 Section 7 (16 U.S.C.
 1337) is amended—

 - **(1)** by striking “nine” and inserting “12”;
-- **(2)** by striking “Governments” and all that follows “management.” and inserting “Governments and shall include at a minimum three representatives of the livestock industry; three representatives of the environmental community; three representatives of the animal protection community; and three scientists with expertise in wildlife management, animal husbandry, or natural resource management.”; and
+- **(2)** by striking “Governments” and all that follows “management.” and inserting “Governments and shall include three representatives of the livestock industry; three representatives of the environmental community; three representatives of the animal protection community; and three scientists with expertise in wildlife management, animal husbandry, or natural resource management.”; and
 - **(3)** by adding at the end the following new sentence: “Nomination of members of the board shall be conducted by public notice and comment in accordance with the Federal Advisory Committee Act (5 U.S.C.
 Appendix) and shall be for a term of four years.
 No individual shall serve more then two consecutive terms.” .

 ## § 9.
 Criminal provisions